bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 {% endhighlight %}

-When we are about to `funcs.push(...)` the system will need to resolve `funcs`.
+When JS is about to execute `funcs.push(...)`, JS will need to resolve `funcs`.

-JavaScript will first look into the current context for the identifier `funcs`.
+JS will first look into the current context for the identifier `funcs`.
 If it cannot find it, it will look into the parent context.

-In our example, the system will find the `funcs` identifier in the `GlobalContext`.
+In our example, JS will find the `funcs` identifier in the `GlobalContext`.

 When the system encounters the anonymous functions `actual`; it create a new execution context.

 {% highlight js %}

-actualContext0 = {
+actualContext0 = {            // I've ended it in 0
-  parent: augmentedContext,
+  parent: augmentedContext,   // for the first iteration
   variables: {
     actual: 0
   }